The Unreasonable Effectiveness of Physics in Biology: Conclusion

 In addition to these two relations, Robin Collins has proposed a crosswise hypothesis, namely that the fundamental constants are fine-tuned not only for life, but also for the discoverability of the laws themselves \cite{Collins2018Discoverability}; symbolically, {\it constants $\Rightarrow$ discoverability}.

-In the present work, we aim to demonstrate the second, hitherto unnoticed cross-linking: {\it structure $\Rightarrow$ viability}.
+In this paper, we aim to demonstrate the second, hitherto unnoticed cross-link: \textit{structure $\Rightarrow$ viability}.
+The full set of links is shown schematically in Fig.~\ref{Fig:LawsWorld}.
 Namely, we argue that the very possibility of fine-tuning the constants within a mathematically simple and elegant structure of the laws appears, in a purely mathematical sense, highly implausible, owing to the tension between the large number of constraints and the disproportionately small number of tunable free parameters available to satisfy them.

-This idea was put forward by one of us (A.T.) more than a decade ago, giving rise to the title of the book "Life in the Impossible World" \cite{TsvelikImpossible2012}; here we attempt to formulate that idea as a quantitative argument.
+This idea was put forward by one of us more than a decade ago, giving rise to the title of his book \textit{Life in the Impossible World} \cite{TsvelikImpossible2012}; here we attempt to formulate that idea as a quantitative argument.

-The principle unifying all the above features of the laws may be expressed as a minimax of complexity required for their discoverability \cite{GPT}.
-Were the laws simpler, life-supporting fine-tuning would be unlikely—indeed, even at the present level of complexity, such fine-tuning appears to be a mathematically unsolvable problem.
-Were they more complex, we, emerging living sapient beings, would likely be unable to uncover them—already at the current level, the laws seem to have been discovered at the very limits of the capabilities of the most gifted pioneers.
+The principle unifying all the above features of the physical laws may be expressed as a \textit{minimax of complexity} required for their discoverability \cite{GPT}.
+Were the laws simpler, life-supporting fine-tuning would be very unlikely—indeed, even at the present level of complexity, such fine-tuning appears to be a mathematically unsolvable problem, as we tried to demonstrate in this paper.
+Were they more complex, we, emerging sapient beings, would likely be unable to discover them—already at the current level, the laws seem to have been discovered at the very limits of the capabilities of the most gifted pioneers.

+In the present paper, we have attempted to show that the physical laws are even more remarkable than is usually acknowledged.
+Are other worlds possible, with different laws, in which mathematics would possess Wignerian effectiveness, and in which physics would therefore be not only mathematically elegant but also biologically effective?
+We have tried to demonstrate that the tension between these requirements is so strong that the mathematical effectiveness of our world seems even more “unreasonable” than Eugene Wigner apparently thought.